renerocksai/slides/BACKLOG.md

 # Backlog

+- cleanup any messes from prev commits, i.e. getPositions()
+- use zlib to create zip files in pptx export, if possible

 ## BUGS

 - [ ] render bug: breaking line after a formatted section: seems like the formatting moves the left margin